MihretDe/a2sv-web/todo list/README.md

 ## Description

 This is a simple To-Do List application that allows users to create, edit, and delete tasks.
-The application is built using TypeScript, HTML, and CSS.
+The application is built using Javascript, HTML, and CSS.
 It provides an intuitive interface for managing tasks efficiently.

 ## Features